0x416E50/Weather-Viteapp/README.md

 # Real-Time Data Processing System for Weather Monitoring with Rollups and Aggregates

-## Objective
+## Problem

-Develop a real-time data processing system to monitor weather conditions and provide summarized insights using rollups and aggregates.
-The system will utilize data from the OpenWeatherMap API (https://openweathermap.org/).
+Develop a real-time data processing system to monitor weather conditions and provide summarized insights using aggregates and rollups.
+The system will be using data from the OpenWeatherMap API (https://openweathermap.org/).

 ## Data Source

-The system will continuously retrieve weather data from the OpenWeatherMap API.
+The system will  retrieve weather data from the OpenWeatherMap API.
 You will need to sign up for a free API key to access the data.
 The API provides various weather parameters, and for this assignment, we will focus on:

 - **main**: Main weather condition (e.g., Rain, Snow, Clear)
 - **temp**: Current temperature in Centigrade